 Side Effects of Myrrh Oil

-According to a study24 published in the journal Phytotherapy Research, if myrrh oil is consumed in excessive amounts, it may affect your heart rate and lead to severe heart irregularities.
-Other possible side effects of myrrh oil include:
+WebMD states that if myrrh oil is consumed in excessive amounts — up to 2 to 4 grams — it may affect your heart rate and irritate your kidneys.
+Other possible side effects of myrrh and its essential oil include:27

-Some people with sensitivities to myrrh oil may also experience allergic contact dermatitis25 when using this oil.
-It may also interfere with anticoagulants, so I advise that you avoid using it orally if you are taking these medications.26
+Some people with sensitivities to myrrh oil may also experience allergic contact dermatitis28 when using this oil.
+Myrrh may also interfere with diabetes medications, leading to dangerously low blood sugar levels, as well as anticoagulants, so I advise that you avoid the essential oil it if you are taking these medications.29